jacobwconklin/Misleading-Graphs-Frontend/README.md

 # Misleading-Graphs-Frontend
 A Front-End for the Misleading Graphs Web Application.
 This application serves to help educate people about way data can be manipulated and misrepresented in graphs through interactive examples.

+## Tools in Use

+Using material component for improved design from https://ant.design/ Using data visualization for graphs from https://www.chartjs.org/ (and specifically installed from) https://github.com/reactchartjs/react-chartjs-2

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).